-Additionally, Gunn told The Hollywood Reporter: “I’m definitely interested in the direction that these characters are headed and their roles in the Marvel Universe.”
-And while it was fun to see actors like Sylvester Stallone, Michelle Yeoh, Michael Rosenbaum, Ving Rhames and Miley Cyrus suit up, we’re having a hard time believing this bizarre group could carry a cohesive film on their own.
-Especially compared to the thousand-watt chemistry of the current Guardians.
+Additionally, Gunn told The Hollywood Reporter: “I'm definitely interested in the direction that these characters are headed and their roles in the Marvel Universe."
+While it was fun to see actors like Sylvester Stallone, Michelle Yeoh, Michael Rosenbaum, Ving Rhames and Miley Cyrus suit up, we’re having a hard time believing this bizarre group could carry a cohesive film on their own.
+Especially compared to the thousand-watt chemistry of the current Guardians team.

-2008’s The Incredible Hulk is the unmistakable low point of the MCU, a film that couldn’t decide whether it wanted to be a goofy blockbuster or a stern character study.
-It was so derided that the lead actor was quickly recast and virtually none of the subplots that were introduced were ever picked up.
+2008’s The Incredible Hulk is the unmistakable low point of the MCU, a film that couldn’t decide whether it wanted to be a goofy blockbuster or a stoic character study.
+It was so derided that the lead actor (Edward Norton) was recast and virtually none of the subplots that were introduced were ever picked up.
 Despite all this, rumors heading into Phase 4 have persisted.

-The latest, and seemingly most legitimate, being the return of Bruce Banner’s love interest Betty Ross.
+The latest, and seemingly most legitimate, is the return of Bruce Banner’s love interest Betty Ross.

 Before Iron Man or Black Panther, there was Blade, the vampire hunter who sported leather like other heroes do spandex.
-The character was Marvel’s first to get a franchise and his impact on the genre has led to a rekindled interest as of late, with many claiming that he should be introduced into the next phase of the MCU.
-Now we love Blade as much as the next guy, and Wesley Snipes was supremely cool in the role, but having him reprise his role feels like it would be more fan service than it would be genuinely beneficial to the franchise.
+The character was Marvel’s first to get a franchise and his impact on the genre has led to a rekindled interest as of late, with many claiming that he should be introduced in the next phase of the MCU.
+Now we love Blade as much as the next site, and Wesley Snipes was supremely cool in the title role, but having him return feels like it would be more fan service than genuinely beneficial to the franchise.

 We can’t imagine that Blade’s carnage would mesh well with the PG-13 polish of the current films.